netgroup/kubernetes-playground/README.md

 ### Cleaning up and re-provisioning

-If you want to re-test the initializion of the Kubernetes cluster, you can run a specific Vagrant provisioner that doesen't run in during the normal provisioning phase, and then execute the normal provisioning again:
+If you want to re-test the initializion of the Kubernetes cluster, you can run a specific Vagrant provisioner that doesn't run during the normal provisioning phase, and then execute the normal provisioning again:

 1. `vagrant provision --provision-with cleanup`